SakodaShintaro/Imbalanced-cifar-10/README.md

 ```

 ## Learn
-In the following, the command is described on the assumption that it will be executed in the `source` directory.
+In the following, the command is described on the assumption that it will be executed in the `sources` directory.

 #### Learning only a normal classifier for non-imbalanced data
 ```